al-caveman/cavemark/README.md

 compared to anything out there.
 You can read more about it in the 1st column [here](https://cave.mn).

-CaveMark is an efficient, lightweight, markdown variant that generates LaTeX-like output, but maintains the simple markdown syntax.
-This makes it the easiest markdown variant to author documents online.
+CaveMark is an efficient, lightweight, markdown variant.
+It's differs by the fact that it is typesetting (e.g. generates LaTeX-like output.
+So, you don't need to worry about figure/quote/theorem/definition/figure indexes), while maintaing the simple markdown*-ish* syntax.

+The typesetting aspect, and the simple markdown*-ish* syntax makes CaveMark the easiest markdown variant to author documents in.
+If you use others, such as [mistune](https://github.com/lepture/mistune) (which are not typesetting), you will end up wasting more time writing far larger texts to achieve what CaveMark does for you automatically.
+Of course, CaveMark is also faster than [mistune](https://github.com/lepture/mistune) with 50% less code lines.

 **Note:** this is currently _pre-alpha_.
 Some key features missing, and rough edges.
 But soon I will release the feature-complete CaveMark, with final